 In this article, I’ll explore the importance of identifying what you’re good at, why it’s often easier to focus on your weaknesses, and how to recognize your own strengths.

 The way we perceive ourselves matters.
 Research on leadership reveals that leaders who perceive themselves to be effective leaders are more likely to demonstrate good leadership.

 Self-perception and self-awareness are crucial to actual performance.
 Those who embrace their strengths and acknowledge the opinions of those they lead are more likely to become better leaders.

 Finding and harnessing your strengths bring you closer to a more fulfilled life.
 A case study shows that those who discover their strengths interact with the world differently.
 Focusing on the things we do well allows us to get the most out of life.

-Studies on strengths-based development training found that harnessing your strengths improves confidence and sense of direction in life.
+Studies on strengths-based development training found that harnessing your strengths improves confidence and a sense of direction in life.
 In addition to gaining a better understanding of their life purpose, people who focus on their best traits are more likely to believe in themselves and their abilities.

 Moreover, research on authentic happiness found that people who have identified the things they’re good at and actively pursue them experience more positive emotions, increased engagement, and higher levels of well-being.

 Why it’s easier to identify your weaknesses

 As human beings, there’s no doubt that we thrive better under positivity rather than negativity.
 Despite this, we tend to cling to criticism and hurtful words more than we hold on to praise and compliments.

 Numerous surveys have shown this bias toward negativity pervades the workplace as well.
 Just as people tend to focus more on their weaknesses rather than their strengths, employers do the same.
 During performance reviews, employers tend to discuss weaknesses and suggestions for improvement instead of developing an employee’s existing strengths.